 The objective of every attack is to get a kill, requiring a combination of finesse and power.
 This post explains how to get that critical volleyball kill.

-the ball finds the floor on the opponent’s side of the net or prevents the opponent returning the ball legally.
+A volleyball kill is when the ball finds the floor on the opponent’s side of the net or prevents the opponent returning the ball legally.
 While getting a kill is the goal of every attacker, simply forcing the opponent to handle difficult balls can result in points for your team.
 You can attack a ball in many ways and different situations require different techniques.
 In our book, Volleyball Steps to Success author Becky Schmidt runs through a variety of techniques that will prepare you for every situation.

 Technique for the volleyball kill

 Schmidt simply describes attacking in volleyball as a three-step process:

 - Run to the ball

 That may sound simple, but hitting a moving object as hard as you can while also in the air is a challenging feat.
 Below, we discuss the techniques that will allow you to attack with consistency and power along with the strategies used to score points.

 Your movement to the ball in attacking plays an important role.
 Your approach develops a horizontal momentum that can be transferred into a strong vertical jump.
 From there your torso must be in a position to generate torque to facilitate your ability to reach as high as possible when contacting the ball.
 To learn more about getting an extra spring in your step have a read of How shock plyometrics can make you more explosive.